YarnSpinnerTool/YarnSpinner-Godot/README.md

-# YarnDonut 🧶🍩
+# Yarn Spinner for Godot

+> **Note:**
+> Yarn Spinner for Godot is a work-in-progress project.
+We don't currently offer any official support for it.
+We encourage you to file [issues](https://github.com/YarnSpinnerTool/YarnSpinner-Godot/issues/new) if you have them, and to join the official [Yarn Spinner Discord](https://discord.gg/yarnspinner) to discuss the project!

-Beta port of [YarnSpinner-Unity](https://github.com/YarnSpinnerTool/YarnSpinner-Unity) integration to the Godot Engine v4 (requires C# support).
+Yarn Spinner for Godot is a beta port of [YarnSpinner-Unity](https://github.com/YarnSpinnerTool/YarnSpinner-Unity) integration to the Godot Engine v4 (requires C# support).

 Here is a video of one of the samples included in thie repository showcasing animations and branching dialogue written via .yarn scripts: